 Note: The VyprVPN team doesn't have WireGuard working in their Linux app yet, as we also saw with Surfshark.

 Their WireGuard implementation is reliable.
-They deal with the WireGuard privacy issue by maintaining address information while a connection is active, then immediately deleting it.
+They deal with the WireGuard privacy issue by maintaining address information while a connection is active, then immediately delete it.

 VyprVPN is fast too.
 We've seen speed test results hitting over 300 Mbps, clearly making it one of the fastest VPN services around.